commanderka/chess24/README.md

 * Make sure that write prviliges are set for the folder the script is run from

 #Time for conversion
 * Can be quite long depending on the chosen resolution.
-For the preconfigured setting conversion takes about an our for a 20-30 minutes video.
+For the preconfigured setting conversion takes about an hour for a 20-30 minutes video.

 #Feedback and comments
 Feedback and comments are highly appreciated and should be posted in the chess 24 user forum